rjshap/AutoSharesAPI/web-api/introduction.md

 This API endpoint enables you to bind a new or an existing trading account to an existing user.

-### Sign Required Agreements
+### Sign Access Agreements

-All users on the system must sign agreements.
+All users on the system must sign access agreements.
 This GET endpoint enables you to fetch the list of all outstanding agreements that must be signed by the user.

 ### The Flow
 In its most basic form, you will register your application with AutoShares, redirect a browser to a URL, parse a token from the responding redirect, and send the token to whichever AutoSharesAPI you wish to access.